devsisters/XLSXasJSON.jl/docs/src/tutorial.md

 ```julia
 julia> using Pkg
 julia> Pkg.add("XLSXasJSON")
 ```

-## Read Excel, Write to JSON File

-You can read whole workbook, or specify sheet you want to read from Excel file. each rows on sheet are pared to `Array{OrderedDict, 1}` in Julia.
+## Usage Exmple
+If you are familiar with a [JSONPointer](https://tools.ietf.org/html/rfc6901) you can get start right away with example datas in the test.

 ### JSONWorkbook
+By default, first rows of each sheets are considered as JSONPointer for data structure.
+And each sheets are pared to `Array{OrderedDict, 1}`

 ``` julia
     using XLSXasJSON